-Preliminary report on Ethiopian crash confirms the 737 MAX pilots lost control despite following Boeing’s instructions
+Preliminary crash report confirms Ethiopian 737 MAX pilots lost control despite following Boeing’s instructions

 Boeing is currently finalizing and flight testing a software fix that will ensure MCAS won’t activate as it did on the two crash flights.

-Little more was disclosed at the short press conference, which was conducted mostly in Amharic and partly in English and broadcast live on the national TV channel and the Internet.
+Little more was disclosed at the short press conference, which was conducted mostly in Amharic and partly in English, and was broadcast live on the national TV channel and the internet.

 One of the investigative team said that no so-called “Foreign Object Debris” was found on the airplane, which seems to rule out the possibility of a bird strike damaging the single external sensor that activated MCAS.